Jurassic001/HPHS_BellAVR_2023/README.md

-# BellAVR_Tello_2023
+# HPHS_BellAVR_2023
-Autonomous and manual control code for the Tello Recon drone during the 2023 Bell Advanced Robotics competition
+Autonomous and manual control code for the 2023 Bell Advanced Robotics competition

+The tello files are unsorted because I'm a bad planner
-### Packages needed: <br/>
+### Packages needed for Tello drone: <br/>
 setuptools <br/>
 pip <br/>
 opencv-python <br/>